nikitavoloboev/privacy-respecting/README.md

 ## Messengers
 **⚠️ You are the product:**
 - WhatsApp - [WhatsApp feature means some encrypted messages could be read by third party](https://www.theguardian.com/technology/2017/jan/13/whatsapp-design-feature-encrypted-messages).
+Uses [Signal Protocol](http://www.wikiwand.com/en/Signal_Protocol) but logs all the metadata around messages as well as sends all contacts to FB servers.
 Owned by Facebook.
 - Facebook Messenger - Owned by Facebook.

 **🔏 Alternatives:**